 Now, don’t get me wrong, I’m a total sucker for romance, and hope, and all of that mumbo jumbo, really.
 But my point here is, sometimes the advice we get from people might work for someone, but might not work for another.
 That’s when I found this beautiful gem of advice, just roaming around Instagram.
 And all my problems seemed to go away.
 Because, what better advice than from the ones that started everything, The Suffragettes.

-Sure, they fought hard for their right to vote and be strong independent women, but they also fought for equality when it came to men and women.
+Sure, they fought hard for their right to vote and be strong independent young women, but they also fought for equality when it came to men and women.
 Hence, the “Advice on Marriage To Young Ladies”.
-It truly is a hilarious piece of advice that was probably created in 1918, but hey, still very very relevant today.
+It truly is a hilarious piece of marriage advice that was probably created in 1918, but hey, still very very relevant today.
 It’s scary.

 The rules read,